potassco/clorm/docs/clorm/predicate.rst

 Field Definitions
 -----------------

-ClORM provides a number of standard definitions that specify the mapping between Clingo's internal representation (some form of ``Clingo.Symbol``) to more natural Python representations.
-ASP has three *simple terms*: *integer*, *string*, and *constant*, and ClORM provides three definition classes to provide a mapping to these fields: ``IntegerField``, ``StringField``, and ``ConstantField``.
+Clorm provides a number of standard definitions that specify the mapping between Clingo's internal representation (some form of ``Clingo.Symbol``) to more natural Python representations.
+ASP has three *simple terms*: *integer*, *string*, and *constant*, and Clorm provides three definition classes to provide a mapping to these fields: ``IntegerField``, ``StringField``, and ``ConstantField``.